happycod3r/YouTube-Data-API-v3-Tools/README.md

 ***client_secret.json*** file to authenticate the user and will store the authorization token in a ***token.pickle*** file.
-Pretty much all of the YouTubeDataAPIv3Tools class methods and subclass methods rely on this authentication, so the service returned from `get_authenticated_service` will be stored in a class variable called `self.service` This way we are using the same instance of the authentication service in subsequent method calls.
+Pretty much all of the YouTubeDataAPIv3Tools class methods and subclass methods rely on this authentication, so the service returned from `get_authenticated_service` will be stored in a class variable called `self.service` and passed to each sub-classes constructor.
+This way we are using the same instance of the authentication service in subsequent method calls.

 If no calls to the API are made after a few minutes the user will have to reauthenticate and grant the app permissions again in the browser.
 The ***token.pickle*** file will no longer work until this is done.

-Note: The `token.pickle` file is important because without it the reauthentication process has to be done with every individual call to the YouTube Data API.
+> Note: The `token.pickle` file is important because without it the reauthentication process has to be done with every individual call to the YouTube Data API.

+Once you have created the `YouTubeDataAPIv3Tools` object.
+The following subclasses are available:

+- YouTubeDataAPIv3Tools.Channel
+- YouTubeDataAPIv3Tools.ChannelBanner
+- YouTubeDataAPIv3Tools.ChannelSection
+- YouTubeDataAPIv3Tools.Playlist
+- YouTubeDataAPIv3Tools.PlaylistItem
+- YouTubeDataAPIv3Tools.Video
+- YouTubeDataAPIv3Tools.VideoCategories
+- YouTubeDataAPIv3Tools.VideoAbuseReportReason
+- YouTubeDataAPIv3Tools.Captions
+- YouTubeDataAPIv3Tools.Subscriptions
+- YouTubeDataAPIv3Tools.Members
+- YouTubeDataAPIv3Tools.MembershipLevel
+- YouTubeDataAPIv3Tools.Comment
+- YouTubeDataAPIv3Tools.CommentThread
+- YouTubeDataAPIv3Tools.Thumbnail
+- YouTubeDataAPIv3Tools.WaterMark
+- YouTubeDataAPIv3Tools.Activity
+- YouTubeDataAPIv3Tools.Search
+- YouTubeDataAPIv3Tools.LiveBroadcasts
+- YouTubeDataAPIv3Tools.Localization
+- YouTubeDataAPIv3Tools.AbuseReport

+These classes wrap each resource type and contain a ton of methods to interact with them in various ways.

 ---